ETCM/basic-sysadmin-test/hardware/README.md

 Q4) On a $6000 budget, spec out a stand-alone storage server.
 -------------------------------------------------------------
+I'd have to request more information in order to properly spec out the server.
+At this point I know that it is a storage server but do not know if it will be a high volume of times, what it will be storing and if it will be used for any purposes such as disaster recovery.

 Q5) How would you provision the previous machine for production?
 ----------------------------------------------------------------
+See Q4 response.

 Q6) Scenario 1:
 ---------------
 Write through-put on your storage server is falling.
 How would you diagnose the issues?
+I would start by checking for any problems with the I/O controller and also make sure that no drives within any array have gone bad.
+Next I'd set up some sort of performance monitoring to look for any trends that may be present.

 Q7) Scenario 2:
 ---------------
 The storage volume is filling up.
 You have four calendar weeks and $3000.
 Requisition and provision new hardware.
 Downtime on the storage must be kept below 5 minutes.
 Don't let the storage volume hit the cap.

+Once again I'd need additional information so that I could match the previous storage volumes.
+I'd try to set up some sort of data mirroring from the old volume to the new volume so that once the data is mirrored, the old volume can be shut down with minimal downtime for the end users.